Mike Ginley

 SEO Content Audit Spreadsheet

-For my SEO Content Audit (real example linked in the above image) I will utilize the Screaming Frog Google Search Console API to attach crawl data with 3 months of search analytics.
+For my SEO Content Audit (real example linked in the above image) I will utilize the Screaming Frog Google Search Console & Google Analytics API to attach crawl data with 12 months of analytics.
 This will allow me to see how content has been performing on a page-by-page basis.
-I have also created 4 checkpoints to compare against the website average to help us drill down on poor-performing content.
+I have also created 7 checkpoints to compare against the website median to help us drill down on poor-performing content.
 The more checkpoints that have a ‘No’, the worse the content is performing.
-All you will need to do is enable the Google Search Console API in Screaming Frog with the correct website you are crawling, export the data into a spreadsheet and copy and paste it into my excel template.
+All you will need to do is enable the Google Search Console & Analytics API in Screaming Frog with the correct website you are crawling, export the data into a spreadsheet and copy and paste it into my excel template.
 All the data should be updated accordingly.

 Screaming Frog Google Search Console API Setup